freeCodeCamp/freeCodeCamp/guide/english/accessibility/index.md

 Where WAI tackles the semantics of html to more easily nagivate the DOM Tree, ARIA attempts to make web apps, especially those developed with javascript and
 AJAX, more accessible.

-The use of images and graphics on websites can decrease accessibility for those with visual impairments.
+The use of images, graphics and colors on websites can decrease accessibility for those with visual impairments.
 However, this doesn't mean designers should avoid using these visual elements.
 When used correctly, visual elements can convey the appropriate look and feel to users without disabilities and should be used to do so.
 In order to use these elements appropriately, web designers must use alt text to communicate the message of these elements to those who cannot see them.
 Alt text should be short and to the point--generally [no more than five to 15 words](https://www.thoughtco.com/writing-great-alt-text-3466185).
 If a graphic is used to convey information that exceeds the limitations of alt text, that information should also exist as web text in order to be read by screen readers.
 [Learn more about alt text](https://webaim.org/techniques/alttext/).
+Color and contrast  sensitivity refers to the ability to detect difference between light and dark areas in a website.
+To ensure that the text is readable, designers can follow the rules and guidelines for text and background colour with respect to the text size as in <a href="https://webaim.org/resources/contrastchecker/">WebAim color contrast checker</a>.

 Just like Alt text is for people who are visually impaired, transcripts of the audio are for the people who cannot listen.
 Providing a written document or a transcript of what is being spoken accessible to people who are hard of hearing.

 Copyright &copy; 2005 <a href="http://www.w3.org" shape="rect">World Wide Web Consortium</a>, (<a href="http://www.csail.mit.edu/" shape="rect">MIT</a>, <a href="http://www.ercim.org" shape="rect">ERCIM</a>, <a href="http://www.keio.ac.jp" shape="rect">Keio</a>,<a href="http://ev.buaa.edu.cn" shape="rect">Beihang</a>). http://www.w3.org/Consortium/Legal/2015/doc-license